-- Prior to commencement of mining: - A baseline field survey will be conducted in spring to establish a minimum of two 20 m x 20 m floristic-based subsidence (FBS) monitoring plots for each vegetation type within the Extraction Plan Area (unless within a ponded area refer to section 6.1.5) in accordance with the method detailed in Table 6-1.
-Control sites will also be established during the baseline surveys. - Following the commencement of mining: - Survey data will be captured via the annual multi spectral imagery method (section 6.1.3) to detect any interim changes.
+- Prior to commencement of mining: - A baseline field survey will be conducted in spring to establish a minimum of two 20 m x 20 m floristic-based subsidence (FBS) monitoring plots for each vegetation type within the Extraction Plan Area in accordance with the method detailed in Table 6-1.
+Control sites will also be established during the baseline surveys. - Following the commencement of mining: - Survey data will be captured via the annual multi spectral imagery method (section 6.3) to detect any interim changes.
 If the results of the multi spectral imagery detect any changes, targeted field surveys will be conducted.
-These surveys will provide data based on a modified approach to the vegetation monitoring method detailed in Table 6-1 to determine the cause of change, which will allow for NCOPL to implement the most appropriate management action/s. - Following completion of each longwall panel:
+These surveys will provide data based on a modified approach to the vegetation monitoring method detailed in Table 6-1 to determine the cause of change, which will allow for NCOPL to implement the most appropriate management action/s. - Following completion of each longwall panel: - Conduct follow up FBS monitoring within the established plots to determine any change to vegetation health or function in comparison to the control sites.
+The monitoring will be in accordance with the method detailed in Table 6-1.